ecridge/jeo/docs/index.md

 ### Why is it called ‘Jeo’?

 Jeo’s symbol and navigation layers are inspired by _Neo_, a layout for German-speaking programmers.
-Also, ‘Jeo’ is the way I kept mis-spelling my name while I was starting out with the layout.
+Also, ‘Jeo’ is the way I kept mis-spelling an old name while I was starting out with the layout.

 ### Does it work with Vim?